arthurshime3/9357/ReadMe.md

 #### Step 2: Application Build

-   1. In terminal input the following:
+   1. In terminal input the following in your desired location for saving this application's files:
    ```
    git clone https://github.com/arthurshime3/9357
    ```
-   2. Now we need to cd into the 9357 terminal.
-This can be found by entering `ls` to see your current directory and `cd FILE-NAME` to enter into that folder/directory.
+   2. Next, cd into the 9357 terminal.
+This can be found by entering `ls` to see your current directory and `cd FILE-NAME` to enter into that directory.

    3. The directory is named `9357`.
 Once located, then enter into that directory by inputting `cd 9357`